Republic of Vietnam Marine Division: 1973-1975

-On 24 March, after receiving the report of the collapse of the My Chanh line, General Trưởng met with his commanders, General Thi, Maj.
-Gen. Lan, Maj.
-Gen. Hoang Van Lac (deputy commander of I Corps) and 1st Air Division commander, Brig.
-Gen. Nguyen Duc Khanh.
-General Lac reported that Da Nang was close to panic also, with more than 300,000 refugees jamming the streets.
+On 24 March, after receiving the report of the collapse of the My Chanh line, Trưởng met with his commanders, Thi, Major general Lan, Major general Hoang Van Lac (deputy commander of I Corps) and 1st Air Division commander, Brigadier general Nguyen Duc Khanh.
+Lac reported that Da Nang was close to panic also, with more than 300,000 refugees jamming the streets.
 At 18:00 on 24 March.
-General Trưởng ordered General Thi to begin the evacuation of all troops defending Huế.
+Trưởng ordered Thi to begin the evacuation of all troops defending Huế.
 All forces north and west of Huế would assemble at Tân Mỹ Base, the port of Huế northeast of the city, cross the narrow channel to Phu Thuan and march southwest down Vinh Loc Island (16.429°N 107.8°E).
 Crossing the mouth of Dam Cau Hai Bay on a pontoon bridge to be constructed by ARVN engineers and moving along the beach to Highway 1, they would cross over the Hải Vân Pass and on to Da Nang.
 No trucks, tanks, or guns could make this march; all would have to be disabled or destroyed.
 The 1st Division would protect the column by blocking in Phu Thu District.
 By the time these orders were issued, what was left of the population of Hue was streaming toward Tân Mỹ Base to take any available boat or ship out of Thua Thien Province.
-I Corps Forward commanded by General Thi, established its command post in Tân Mỹ, together with the command posts of the Marine Division and the 147th Marine Brigade.
+I Corps Forward commanded by Thi, established its command post in Tân Mỹ, together with the command posts of the Marine Division and the 147th Marine Brigade.
 The 7th Marine Battalion deployed there to secure the port and the command posts.
 The 1st Division withdrew from the Troui-Nui Bong sector.
 The 15th Ranger Group, which had held the Troui River for the pulled back to Phu Bai Combat Base with heavy casualties.
 The 54th Regiment withdrew from the Mo Tau sector to Camp Eagle, southeast of Huế near Highway 1.
 The 3rd Regiment withdrew from its forward positions on the Son Hue Trach and assembled in Nam Hoa, south of Huế.
 The 51st Infantry pulled back and located just west of the city while the division headquarters and the 1st Regiment, which had suffered moderate casualties in the Nui Bong sector, were around Huế.
-Just as the withdrawal was well under way.
-General Trưởng was visited by a delegation of officers from the JGS, carrying orders to release the Marine Division immediately for the defense of Saigon.
-Pointing out that he could not defend Da Nang without the Marines, General Trưởng objected.
+Just as the withdrawal was well under way Trưởng was visited by a delegation of officers from the JGS, carrying orders to release the Marine Division immediately for the defense of Saigon.
+Pointing out that he could not defend Da Nang without the Marines, Trưởng objected.
 The JGS suggested giving up Chu Lai and sending the 2nd Division to Da Nang.
-General Trưởng issued the order to the 2nd Division, but still insisted that Da Nang could not be held without the Marine Division; by the time he recovered what was left of the 1st and 2nd Divisions, neither would be combat effective.
+Trưởng issued the order to the 2nd Division, but still insisted that Da Nang could not be held without the Marine Division; by the time he recovered what was left of the 1st and 2nd Divisions, neither would be combat effective.